cx1111/full-react-integration/frontend/README.md

 Run `yarn dev` to start the app and go to the specified localhost URL.
 Save your source files to update the app in place.

+## Environment Variables

+Specify environment variables in the `.env` file if they are non-sensitive, or in `.env.local` if they are.
+Only variables that begin with `NEXT_PUBLIC_` are accessible by the browser ([ref](https://nextjs.org/docs/basic-features/environment-variables)).

 ## Template Project

 This was originally created from a starter template for [Learn Next.js](https://nextjs.org/learn).